carbon-language/carbon-lang/llvm/docs/LangRef.rst

     !foo = !{!4, !3}

 Metadata can be used as function arguments.
-Here ``llvm.dbg.value`` function is using two metadata arguments:
+Here the ``llvm.dbg.value`` intrinsic is using three metadata arguments:

 .. code-block:: llvm